ziiqii/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* Duplicate names are not allowed i.e editing a person's name to become the same as another existing person is not allowed.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.